procivis/.github/profile/README.md

 - **Procivis One Desk**: a server-based solution that includes the SSI functionality of the *Procivis One Core* and adds enterprise functionality such as user and session management, and a dashboard for no-code issuance and verification.
 [Sign up for the trial][trial].
-- **Procivis One Mobile Verifier**: a mobile verifying solution that includes the SSI functionality of the *Procivis One Core* and enables offline verification in both OID4VP and ISO mdoc flows over Bluetooth Low Energy (BLE).
+- **Procivis One Verifier**: a mobile verifying solution that includes the SSI functionality of the *Procivis One Core* and enables offline verification in both OID4VP and ISO mdoc flows over Bluetooth Low Energy (BLE).
 See the trial version in the iOS and Android app stores.